top of page

 • Hosted 15+ student-led workshops, roundtables, and discussions on digital well-being, AI ethics, and equity in technology, including a virtual workshop with Dr. Thomas Grist of the University of Washington at Madison on algorithmic bias in healthcare.

-Our youth members have presented at:
+Our youth members have shared their work at:

 • Oxford University